 Indeed, as a last minute effort to support the pro-Union vote, leaders of every major British political party have promised more money and powers for Scotland if it votes no. [Scottish independence: Cameron, Miliband and Clegg sign ‘No’ vote pledge, BBC, September 16, 2014] A no vote would ensure that destructive policies continue—paid for by the English.

 In contrast, as Nick Land writes,

 Beginning its new life as a hotbed of socialist lunacy, an independent Scotland would be forced — very rapidly — to grow up, which of course means moving sharply to the right.
-The more theatrical the transitional social crisis, the more thoroughly leftism-in-power would be humiliated… A quantum of leftist insanity will have been extinguished, since its condition of existence was a relation of political dependency.[ Go Scotland!
-Outside In, September 8, 2014]
+The more theatrical the transitional social crisis, the more thoroughly leftism-in-power would be humiliated… A quantum of leftist insanity will have been extinguished, since its condition of existence was a relation of political dependency.

 If Scotland votes no, the checks keep coming—and Leftism endures.